z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_01_GettingStarted.md

 Z88DK covers around 50 Z80 based machines.
 This document covers exactly one of them.

-Z88DK has 2 compilers which can build ZX Spectrum programs.
+Z88DK has two C compilers which can build ZX Spectrum programs.
 This document covers only one of them.

+Z88DK has two C libraries containing code that implements the standard and extensions.
+This document covers one of them.

 ## Assumptions